🌐 Network Fix

 Release and Renew IP Address

-This forces your system to request a new IP address from the router.
+This forces your computer to request a new IP address from the router.

 ipconfig /release ipconfig /renew